http4k/www/src/website/content/ecosystem/http4k/reference/core/index.md

 ### Request and Response toString()

-The HttpMessages used by http4k toString in the HTTP wire format, which it simple to capture and replay HTTP message streams later in a similar way to tools like [Mountebank](http://www.mbtest.org/).
+The HttpMessages used by http4k toString in the HTTP wire format, which makes it simple to capture and replay HTTP message streams later.

 ### CURL format